Before reading this guide, there are a few important things you should be aware of.

 By understanding the basic requirements and steps involved in your business’s processes, you’ll be able to implement a flexible strategy that remains relevant as your company’s purchasing needs develop over time.

-Here are some suggestions on further reading if you’re interested in learning more about different aspect of the purchasing process:
+Here are additional suggestions on further reading if you're interested in learning more about different aspects of the purchasing process: